chaiNNer-org/chaiNNer/src/common/types/type-system.md

 Each structure type is generic over all its field types.

+### Field access

+Using a field access expression, it is possible to access for type of a field a structure or union of structures.

 ### Set representation

 This is only important for the implementation and theory behind the type system.